uniAIDevs/QuickHost/README.md

 # QuickHost
 The first fully functional file hosting service built in Wasp.
+It is revelutionary because it requires no external databased services.
 # About QuickHost

 ## Overview